-In my last blog, I reviewed The Final Race, a brilliant biography about Eric Liddell.
-This week, I have the privilege to ask author Eric T. Eichinger how his life intersects with the life of his longtime hero.
+How does your life intersect with that of your favorite hero or heroine?
+In my last blog, I reviewed a brilliant biography about Eric Liddell.
+This week, I have the privilege to interview the author of that book–The Final Race–Eric T. Eichinger.

 Eric, in The Final Race, you described how seeing Chariots of Fire when you were eight made you an “instant fanatic of Eric Liddell.”
 Did your parents name you after the famous Olympian?

 What was it about him that so impacted you?

 It was inspiring to see a fellow Christian portrayed in such a dramatic and heroic way [Tweet that!], particularly the running set to the iconic music of Chariots of Fire.
 In general, there weren’t a lot of major movies that positively showcased Christianity.

 My formative church was like Liddell’s as depicted in the film: liturgy, proper dress, and singing hymns out of hymnals.
 It offered me a vivid picture of what an adult Christian could be like.

 The fact that I was a swift runner and shared the same name all but sealed the deal of fascination for me.

 Did you ever aspire to be an Olympian?